davidmoten/java-script-template/README.md

 On my i7 desktop it takes 2 seconds to run (compile and execute).
 Same startup lag as groovy (which you would expect!).

-How to compile and run java source using runjava
+How to run java source in a separate file
 ---------------------------------------------------
-Again if you want to run java source in a separate file then use [runjava](https://github.com/davidmoten/java-script-template/blob/master/runjava).
+If you want to run java source in a separate file then use [runjava](https://github.com/davidmoten/java-script-template/blob/master/runjava).
 For example:

 ```bash
 ./runjava Example.java